hpi-epic/pricewars-consumer/README.md

 All available product (ids) are included in *$products* and *$items* contains all offer items for one preselected product category.

+Keep in mind to add the new behavior with its description, default settings and method name in the *app/controller/behavior_controller.rb* in the way that it will be included and listed in the default setting return value.

-### Selection of one product & its market situation
+#### Selection of one product & its market situation

 The current implementation supports an even distributed selection of items (random selection).
 Additionally, one may define product popularity via the consumer settings which is evaluated instead of a random distribution.